 Can You Transfer Your UK Pension to Switzerland?

-• UK State Pension: Cannot be transferred.
-It remains payable by HMRC regardless of where you live.
-Crucially, under the UK-Switzerland Social Security Convention, your State Pension will be uprated annually (unlike in some countries like Australia or Canada where the pension is frozen).
-You claim it from Switzerland by contacting the International Pension Centre.
+- UK State Pension: Cannot be transferred.
+Payable by HMRC regardless of where you live.
+Under the bilateral agreement, your pension will be uprated annually in Switzerland.
+Claim it via the International Pension Centre.

-• UK Workplace/Private Pensions (DC schemes): Can potentially be transferred to a Qualifying Recognised Overseas Pension Scheme (QROPS).
-However, as of 2024, there are no Swiss pension schemes on the HMRC QROPS list.
-This means a direct transfer to a Swiss Pillar 2 or 3a is not possible.
-Some expats transfer to a QROPS in Malta or Gibraltar as an intermediary, but this carries costs and regulatory risk.
-In most cases, the best approach is to leave your UK pension where it is and draw it in retirement.
+- UK Workplace/Private Pensions (DC): As of 2024, there are no Swiss pension schemes on the HMRC QROPS list, making direct transfer to a Swiss Pillar 2 or 3a impossible.
+In most cases, leave your UK pension where it is and draw it in retirement.

-• Defined Benefit (DB) / Final Salary Pensions: HMRC strongly advises against transferring DB pensions.
-For schemes worth over GBP 30,000, you are legally required to take independent financial advice before transferring.
-In practice, keeping a DB pension in the UK is almost always the right decision.
+- Defined Benefit (DB) pensions: HMRC strongly advises against transferring.
+For schemes over GBP 30,000, independent financial advice is legally required.
+Keeping a DB pension in the UK is almost always the right decision.

 Voluntary National Insurance Contributions